Skip to Content

 30. Use the Rider Switch Option

-If your little ones don’t measure up to height restrictions certain attractions, one person in your group can stay back with the small kid(s) while the riders collect a special pass at the beginning of the attraction, wait in line as usual, and then get a Rider Switch ticket before boarding the attraction.
+If your little ones don’t measure up to height restrictions certain attractions, one person in your group can stay back with the small kid(s) while the riders wait in line as usual to go on the ride.

 Then, the adult that stayed back with the smaller kids, goes to the front of the line with up to two ride partners.
-To utilize Rider Switch, talk to the cast member at the entrance of the attraction.
+To utilize Rider Switch, talk to the cast member at the entrance of the attraction and make sure your whole party is present.

 Splash Mountain at Disneyland.